bubblecloud/ilves-seed/README.md

 Ilves Seed Project
 ==================

 Ilves simplifies Java web site creation.
-This is seed project for east new project setup.
+This is seed project to simplify new project setup.

 Requirements
 ------------